 Sustainable IKEA LED lights

 Are you ready for the best news you’ve heard all day?
 OK, here it is.
 IKEA sells a whole bunch of their most popular products on Amazon!
 I know.
 It’s the most awesome thing ever!
 IKEA prices, minus the IKEA lines.
 You’re welcome.
-Which brings me to my favorite $4 LED Light.
+This brings me to my favorite $4 LED Light.
 Yes, it’s from IKEA.
 It comes in a two-pack for less than $9.
 It does not flicker, and it’s a warm white light (2700 Kelvin).
 As a matter of fact, all IKEA lights have been LED since 2015. [note] SUSTAINABILITY SUMMARY REPORT FY17, IKEA, accessed October 4, 2018 [/note]

 How to pick the right color in Kelvins